Since its inception, BRIDGE has believed that an apartment with an affordable rent should be a stepping stone for advancement.

-Programs for children and teens—such as summer camps, mentoring, homework clubs and after-school programs—that offer academic support and enrichment, create community, extend child care hours and ensure access to health education.
+- Programs for children and teens—such as summer camps, mentoring, homework clubs and after-school programs.

-In addition, residents of BRIDGE’s family properties are eligible to apply for scholarships under the Alan and Ruth Stein Educational Assistance Program.
-Each year, we award 30 scholarships of up to $6,000 each to residents who are completing or continuing their educations.
+- In addition, residents of BRIDGE properties are eligible to apply for scholarships under the Alan and Ruth Stein Educational Assistance Program and the Kent Colwell Scholarship.

-BRIDGE partners with local agencies and the best providers in the field to bring programs to residents for free in their own community rooms.
+BRIDGE partners with local agencies and the best providers in the field to bring programs to residents for free.
 We tailor programs directly to resident needs and we coordinate classes and workshops from a central location, keeping staffing costs lower.

 BRIDGE’s Community Development Initiative, launched in 2015, integrates holistic community development practices into how we plan, implement and manage affordable housing.
 We are leveraging our role as a real estate developer to partner with and improve neighborhood institutions and communities, focusing on the social determinants of health that affect residents’ quality of life and long-term health and success.
 Examples include:

 - On-site child care centers that serve a range of families